PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 He had almost given up.
 Then he had had met Sabrellia

+And then he was torn.
+Such carnage, such aggression, clearly the work of an *evil* wizard must be avenged.
+But Sabrellia still needed to be rescued.
+He stared down at the cobblestones as they passed beneath his magnificent boots and thought about it for a while.

+Then it came to him.
+He would do both, for both must be done.
+If he was to be a hero, truly be a hero, then he would have to do the hard things that other people wouldn't.
+But he didn't see how such a thing would be possible.

 But you broke your vows.

 Sabrellia -- Stop, STOP!
 STOP IT!
 Hasn't there been enough killing?